dojo/docs/quickstart/arrays.rst

 =========

 Imagine you are a manager of a famous bank.
 A client of you comes and visits your office asking for another million dollars as a credit.
 Now your bank policies only allows you to give each client one credit over 1 million, not two, not three - though you may have several smaller credits.
-Even 3 credits a 500.000 - weird bank.. anyways. dojo.some is the perfect functionto tell you whether an array has some of the asked values:
+Even 3 credits a 500.000 - weird bank.. anyways. dojo.some is the perfect function to tell you whether an array has some of the asked values:

 *Note that we are using the doctest in this case to show you whether the client is allowed to get the credit.
 If the test passes he is allowed, if not he won't go home with the cash.*